zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     - Authentication is service-dependent
     - Recommended to use the Authentication and Authorization Service for authentication

+Diagnostic endpoints `/application/**` in API Gateway are protected by basic authentication or Zowe JWT token.

 #### Authentication endpoints

 The API Gateway contains two REST API authentication endpoints: `auth/login` and `auth/query`.